What Is Activated Charcoal? (How It's Made)

 Activated charcoal capsules

-If you're looking for a convenient way to get the benefits of activated charcoal, capsules are a great option.
+Capsules are a great option if you're looking for a convenient way to reap the benefits of activated charcoal.

 Activated charcoal capsules contain the same fine black powder as other forms of activated charcoal, but they're easier to take and more portable.